 But what if you haven’t created your membership site yet and are still in the planning stages for your prices?
 No problem.

 New membership websites often have to tweak with their price ranges to find their profit sweet spot.
-Your optimal price point depends on how many people convert and stick with you at that price.
+Your optimal price point for your membership depends on how many people convert and stick with you at that price.

 Speaking of how many people sign up, that’s the next line you’ll need to put in.